rahulrameshnair/lcis/README.md

 *Note 2* : in all jupyternotebooks, there are some interactive elements such as selection windows (i.e, a window will pop to select a file).
 If you do not see them appear, usually they are present behind other open windows in your operating system.
 No idea, why this window does not immediately become active.
 This will be debugged later.

 The main purpose of /Imports is to import excel datasets into Brightway.
-It then applies some linking methods to link any missing exchanges and flows.
+It then applies some methods to link any missing exchanges and flows.
 This is built on top of the brightway import functions.
 If your datasets cannot be imported using these functions, you can give this jupyter notebook a try.
 There are not much strict rules for an excel template.
 A discussion on this can be found [here](https://stackoverflow.com/questions/73623195/brightway2-what-is-the-model-pattern-for-an-xlsx-database).
 However, for ease of use, a conventional brightway excel template is always recommended.
 An example can be found [here](https://ars.els-cdn.com/content/image/1-s2.0-S0921344922004451-mmc2.xlsx).
 A similar demo template is also provided in /Imports/templates

 1. Open and run the cells in the jupyter notebook /Imports/import_excel_inventory.ipynb.
 2. Follow the instructions within the notebook.